arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/core/either/README.md

 ```

 The inverse of `rightIfNotNull`, `rightIfNull`.
-If the value is null it will be transformed to the specified `Either.right` and the type will be `kotlin.Unit` which is
+If the value is null it will be transformed to the specified `Either.right` and the type will be `Nothing?`.
-equivalent to Java's Void class.
 If the value is not null than it will be transformed to the specified `Either.Left`.

 Example: